mkyong/spring-embedded-database/README.md

 Spring Embedded Database
 ===============================
-Template for a Spring 4 MVC + Embedded Database, using Maven build tool.
+Template for a Spring 4 MVC + Embedded Database examples, using HSQLDB, H2 and Derby.

 ###1.
 Technologies used
 * Maven 3.0